-Both inspectors provided an exit interview to the operator and sufficiently articulated areas of concern and/or recommendations for improvement.
+Inspectors provided exit interviews to the operator and sufficiently articulated areas of concern and/or recommendations for improvement.

-- Was inspection performed in a safe, positive, and constructive manner?
+Was inspection performed in a safe, positive, and constructive manner?

-Info Only = No Points - a.
+- Info Only = No Points - a.
 No unsafe acts should be performed during inspection by the state inspector - b.
 What did the inspector observe in the field?
 (Narrative description of field observations and how inspector performed) - c.
 Best Practices to Share with Other States (Field could be from operator visited or state inspector practices) - d.
 Other